 Erasmus+ provides an opportunity for students to gain international experience and expertise by studying at higher education institutions in Europe, with which bilateral cooperation agreements have been signed.
 See the list «Erasmus+ Partners in Programme countries».

 Erasmus+ programme is available for all RTU students from all specializations and levels of higher education.
-To apply for Erasmus+ scholarship, a student has to be registered at least as a 3rd semester student at the Bachelor level or 2nd semester student at the Master level.
-The student cannot have academic debts, must have adequate grades (weighted average grade cannot be lower than 6.0), good knowledge of English, German or another language of the EU Member States, and a well-defined objective for participating in a mobility.
+To apply for participation in Erasmus+ study mobility a student has to be registered at least as a 3rd semester student at the Bachelor level or 2nd semester student at the Master level.
+The student cannot have academic debts, must have adequate grades (weighted average grade cannot be lower than 6.0), good knowledge of English and a well-defined objective for participating in a mobility.

-Students who intend to develop Bachelor or Master Thesis at a partner university should coordinate their plans with a professor of a particular university before applying for Erasmus+ scholarship.
+Students who intend to develop Bachelor or Master Thesis at a partner university should coordinate their plans with a professor of a particular university before applying.

 In case student applies for the Erasmus+ mobility within the same level the Erasmus or Erasmus+ scholarship has been received before, note that the maximum period of Erasmus+ mobility is 12 months; minimum – 3 months.

-Participating in the current Erasmus+ selection procedure, students can obtain Erasmus+ scholarship for studies at RTU partner universities in autumn semester 2017/2018 and traineeship in Erasmus+ programme countries starting in June 2017.
+Participating in the current Erasmus+ selection procedure, students can obtain Erasmus+ scholarship for studies at RTU partner universities in autumn semester 2017/2018.

-To successfully participate in the scholarship competition, special attention should be devoted to the choice of appropriate university.
+To successfully participate in the competition, special attention should be devoted to the choice of appropriate university.
 Using a list of «Erasmus+ Partners in Programme Countries», students must select the host university and the study programme in accordance with students’ current study programme.
 The offered fields for study exchange are indicated for each partner university.
-Applications for mobility at universities, where the exchange in the relevant fields is not foreseen, will be rejected.
-The partner university is offering study courses that in content completely or partially correspond to your study courses at RTU scheduled for the following semesters.
-When choosing study courses, it is necessary to find out whether they are taught in a language a student is fluent at.
-This information can be found at the website of partner universities.
+Applications for mobility at universities, where the exchange in the relevant field is not foreseen, will be rejected.

 The list of universities chosen by RTU students within the Erasmus+ programme in previous years is available here: Popularity of Partner Universities.